30 Mar CBD During Pregnancy

 An in vitro study, however, found that chronic exposure of CBD over a 24-72 hour time period may change the physiological characteristics of the placenta.
 This could suggest, the researchers concluded, that long-term exposure to CBD “may reduce placental protective functions and change its morphological and physiological characteristics.”
 As a result of the placenta’s increased permeability, foreign compounds may be more likely to cross the placental barrier and into the fetus.

 At this point, much more research is needed to study whether there are any maternal risks associated with the use of CBD.
-It is recommended that when considering any supplement regimen during pregnancy that you first discuss it with your doctor.
+It is recommended that when considering any wellness regimen during pregnancy that you first discuss it with your doctor.

 Risks of THC During Pregnancy